Looking for new ways to practice spelling words? Try these 8 techniques and ideas with a friend, classmate or family helper.

 Whether you're a struggling speller who needs lots of practice, or an experienced speller who wants to learn a lot of new words, these ideas are for you!

 1. Write your words at least ten times each day.
 Say the letters aloud as you write.
-After you've finished writing, turn your paper over, and try to spell each word correctly aloud 10 times for your helper.
+After you've finished writing, turn your paper over, and try to spell each word correctly aloud for your helper.
+Saying words correctly and writing words correctly actually gives your brain different kinds of practice.

 2. Ask your helper to scramble each of your spelling words and write them for you.
 When your friend gives you this list, write each word correctly at least twice.
 Have your friend check your work.

 4. Ask your helper to write your entire list of spelling words in random order.
 Your job is to rewrite the list in alphabetical order.
-Write the list a second time for extra practice.
+Write the list a second time for extra practice, this time alphabetizing words in order by their last letter!
+That will really make you think!

 6. Ask your helper to write your words, this time replacing all the consonants with a blank.
 As described above, write the missing consonants in the blanks.
 Then write each complete word again.